 - ARTica in the Norris Underground provides everything your group needs to design, paint, and mount a bed sheet banner.
 They can bill to a SOFO account or students can pay out-of-pocket.

 - The SOURCE on the third floor of Norris has a large format printer outfitted with vinyl rolls.
 The material is intended to withstand weather for a limited period of display.
 Grometting/mounting supplies are available from ARTica.
 More information including submission form available on the SOURCE website.
+SOA has also prepared a brief guide about submitting images for the printer.
 The SOURCE can only accept requests from groups (student organizations or campus departments) with SOFO/university accounts for billing purposes.

 - Main & Mudd Libraries have a large format printer available outfitted with paper rolls.
 Students can add money to their Wildcard for printing from this machine.
 More information available on the Libraries website.